 What you need to know is how to make sure your horse is getting plenty of fibre through the winter.

 Feeding ad lib means that, whenever you go to your horse’s stable, there is always forage there.
 Many people think that, because they feed lots of hay or haylage, this is ad lib when it often isn’t.
 All horses, apart from good doers, should be fed forage ad lib and, if you have a good doer, make sure that you are feeding as much forage as you can without promoting weight gain.

 There are lots of tricks for making hay and haylage last longer, such as placing it in small-holed nets or putting several haynets inside one another.
-The most important thing is to try to keep the period of time the gut is empty as short as possible and, for good doers, this means using small amounts of forage at frequent intervals.
-Rather than giving one big hay net in the morning and one at night, try to provide four as evenly throughout the day as possible.
+The most important thing is to try to keep the period of time the gut is empty as short as possible.
+For good doers this means using small amounts of forage at frequent intervals, rather than giving one big hay net in the morning and one at night try to provide four as evenly throughout the day as possible.